Finite strain porohyperelasticity: An asymptotic multiscale ALE-FSI approach supported by ANNs: Incremental weak form supported by ANNs

-Although the RVE problems solved via DNS are too time-consuming to be included directly in the calculations of the provided real-time multiscale multiphysics approach, they are useful to provide data for training ANNs.
-Basically, the aim is to reduce, at this stage, a continuous problem represented by a system of PDEs (RVE problem to be solved via DNS) by sampling a function surrogate model, through training procedure, that provides the response faster than the original approach.
+The RVE problems solved via DNS are too time-consuming to be included directly in the calculations of the provided concurrent multi-scale multi-physics approach.
+However, they are useful to provide dataset for training ANNs.
+Basically, the aim is to replace a continuous problem represented by a system of PDEs (RVE problem to be solved via DNS with a geometry described in Section \ref{RVEnumtests}) with a surrogate model (here, ANNs) that provides the response faster than the original approach.
 In general, the inputs of the ANN are the parameters affecting the microscopic response $\nabla_{\vect Y} \vect u^{(1)}$ including geometrical features, material parameters, and macroscale inputs ($\nabla_{\vect X} \vect u^{(0)}$ and $p^{(0)}$).
-However, since providing a dataset for the general case is computationally very expensive we adopt a case-specific approach in which only the varying parameters are introduced as the inputs of ANNs (see Figure \ref{ANN_config} for a schematic graphical representation of the ANN).
+However, since providing a dataset for the general case is computationally expensive we adopt a case-specific approach in which only the varying parameters are introduced as the inputs of ANNs (see Figure \ref{ANN_config} for a schematic graphical representation of the ANN).
 In this study, for verification/benchmark and comparison purposes, we adopt the relevant varying inputs of a confined consolidation test (e.g. Terzaghi's test), namely, $\frac{\partial u^{(0)}_2}{\partial X_2}$ and $p^{(0)}$ with the outputs being $\frac{\partial u^{(1)}_1}{\partial Y_1}$, $\frac{\partial u^{(1)}_2}{\partial Y_2}$, and $\frac{\partial u^{(1)}_3}{\partial Y_3} \approx \frac{\partial u^{(1)}_1}{\partial Y_1}$.
 More complex examples will be considered in future studies.
+The suitable complexity of the model is chosen via ANN Hyperparameters tuning (so-called, Grid Search).
+In fact, we choose the smallest possible ANN architecture that delivers accurate results to 1- calculate the outputs efficiently and 2- to avoid overfitting due to unnecessarily large ANN capacity.
+The chosen ANN architecture has three hidden layers with 40 Neurones with Sigmoid activation functions in each layer.
+Furthermore, it is trained using Adam optimiser and MSE loss function.